IBM/ibm-cloud-devops/Jenkins-Pipeline-Support.md

-To use IBM Cloud DevOps with the Jenkins pipeline project, you can follow the [Sample Jenkinsfile](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/pipeline-support/Declarative-Jenkinsfile)
+To use IBM Cloud DevOps with the Jenkins pipeline project, you can follow the [declarative Jenkinsfile](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/pipeline-support/Declarative-Jenkinsfile) or [scripted jenkinsfile](https://github.ibm.com/oneibmcloud/Jenkins-IBM-Bluemix-Toolchains/blob/pipeline-support/Scripted-Jenkinsfile)

 ## Prerequisites
 Make sure you are using Jenkins 2.X and have all pipeline related plugins installed and updated to the latest version It has been test for Jenkins pipeline job with Pipeline plugin 2.5 version.

 ## 1. Expose the required environment variables to all steps
-The plugin required 4 environment variables:
+The plugin required 4 environment variables defined as follow:

-1. `IBM_CLOUD_DEVOPS_CREDS` - the bluemix credentials ID that you defined in the jenkins, e.g `IBM_CLOUD_DEVOPS_CREDS = credentials('BM_CRED')`
+1. `IBM_CLOUD_DEVOPS_CREDS` - the bluemix credentials ID that you defined in the jenkins, e.g `IBM_CLOUD_DEVOPS_CREDS = credentials('BM_CRED')`, by using the `credentials` command, it will set two environment variables automatically:
+    1. `IBM_CLOUD_DEVOPS_CREDS_USR` for username
+    2. `IBM_CLOUD_DEVOPS_CREDS_PSW` for password
 2. `IBM_CLOUD_DEVOPS_ORG` - the bluemix org that you are going to use
 3. `IBM_CLOUD_DEVOPS_APP_NAME` - the name of your application
 4. `IBM_CLOUD_DEVOPS_TOOLCHAIN_ID` - the toolchain id that you are using, you can get the toolchain id from the url after the toolchain is created. e.g https://console.ng.bluemix.net/devops/toolchains/TOOLCHAIN_ID.

-Here is an example to use it in the Jenkinsfile (a.k.a Declarative Pipeline)
+In the plugin, we are going to refer to these environment variables and credentials to interact with IBM Cloud DevOps Here is an example to use it in the Jenkinsfile (a.k.a Declarative Pipeline)

 ```